riyaadazad/html-tricks/_posts/2019-02-11-why-jekyll-is-better-than-wordpress.md

 An amazing alternative to the mess that is CMS is Jekyll, one of the more popular _static_ site generators out there.
 Unlike a CMS, which is dynamic and has a graphical user interface (WYSIWYG) for managing a website, static site generators are, well, static.
 This means that everything is done in basic text files with a "language" called Markdown.
 Markdown is not a hard language to learn (it is _definitely_ not as hard to learn as a traditional "programming" language, such as JavaScript), and is basically like writing a document in a text editor like Microsoft's Notepad, but instead of clicking on a button to bold or italicize a word, you would wrap 2 asterisks (\*) or underlines (\_) around it to bold or italicize the word, respectively.
 In Markdown, the word "Jekyll" with double asterisks wrapped around it (to bold the text), like \*\*jekyll\*\*, would appear as **Jekyll**.
 However, don't fret if you do not want to do this, because there are workarounds (see "Prose is Better Than Poetry").

 Jekyll generates a full-blown site from just text, HTML, and CSS files (with a little bit of other good stuff, like YAML and Liquid, but that is beyond the scope of this article).
-It is obviously more efficient than the clunky disaster that is Wordpress, and it
+It is obviously more efficient than the clunky disaster that is Wordpress, and you benefit from using GitHub

 ## Prose is Better Than Poetry